UACS210Spring2018/PA-and-Section-Writeups/PA10-KineticSculpture/README.md

     (source, passthrough, and sink), the input ports are on the left of the sculpture nodes and the output ports are on the right of the node.
-    When two sculpture nodes are connected, the line representing the connection should go from the middle of right side of the first node to the middle of the left side of the second node.
+    When two sculpture nodes are connected, the line representing the connection should go from the middle of the right side of the first node to the middle of the left side of the second node.
 Run the provided PA10hardCodedDemp start code for an example.